Hugos68/vite-plugin-pagefind/README.md

 -   Ensures pagefind is present during development.
 -   Ensures pagefind can be safely used through dynamic imports in conjunction with Vite.

+## Why?

+Read about the reasoning for this plugin here: https://hugokorte.pages.dev/articles/pagefind-with-vite

 ## Installation

 Install from npm using your preferred package manager: